 Hydrotherapy is the use of water to provide therapeutic effects.
-This is quite a wide ranging topic and can include treatments such as steam rooms and clonic hydrotherapy, but in this case we are referring to the use of water (in a hydrotherapy pool) to help with musculoskeletal and neural rehabilitation, as often used in physical therapy.
+This is quite a wide-ranging topic and can include treatments such as steam rooms and colonic hydrotherapy, but in this case, we are referring to the use of water (in a hydrotherapy pool) to help with musculoskeletal and neural rehabilitation, as often used in physical therapy.

 What is Hydrotherapy?